 So, for that brief moment they believed Satan’s lies over God’s Word for them.
 It was a moment of weakness.
 Through their disobedience, sin entered human life.
 Our first parents were banished from Paradise because they could not live in the spirit of rebellion and sin in God’s presence.
 The Love relationship they had with God died the instant sin entered their lives.
 (Gen.2:17) With regard to their physical mortal life, death was not so immediate, rather death came sufferably slower through a way of life inspired by rebellion and fear, which led to sin, emptiness, and ultimately death.
 (Gen.2:17)

-In His infinite Love, God promised humanity He would send the second Adam, His Son Jesus, to rescue humanity by defeating Satan through the temptations the first Adam had failed to do, and ultimately through His sacrificial death upon His cross to absolve mankind from the sin-condition and death, and bring the gift of immortality from our Father.
+In His infinite Love, God promised humanity He would send the second Adam, His Son Jesus, to rescue humanity by defeating Satan through the temptations the first Adam had failed to do, and ultimately through His sacrificial death upon His cross to absolve mankind from the sin-condition and death the devil had consigned humanity, and bring the gift of immortality from our Father.
 From this, we see the reality of what it took to save humanity – it had to take the life of God’s very Son to enter our rebellion-conditioned and sin-filled humanity to save us from the devil’s temptation, and ultimately die upon His cross as our Savior.

 This work of reconciliation resulted initially from Adam’s failure to defeat the temptations of the evil one.
 So, for humanity, we see a future which was forever changed in Eden after the fall of our first parents.
 But more strikingly, it had to take the life of the second Person of the Godhead, God’s very Son, to enter our sin-filled world in order to redeem us from the spirit of rebellion, once for all.
 So, the imperative is upon us to understand the enemy’s ploys to tempt humans so the curse of sin is stopped at its heels through Christ.
 And Paul makes this a priority in human life when He said, “So that Satan will not outsmart us.
 For we are familiar with his evil schemes” (2 Cor.2:11).
 Paul was speaking in the past tense to mean humans are no longer like the first Adam, but the second Adam has brought the light that rescues humanity.
 Paul was speaking in the context of forgiveness in the sense that with pardon comes a life where we’re not being outwitted much less vanquished by the enemy, but by being fully aware of his devices so humanity will always seek redemption and make good what the enemy had done in Eden.